wecode-bootcamp-korea/46-2nd-B1A4-backend/README.md

 </br>

-## 🏃 How to run our project:
+## 🏃 How to run this API project:

 **_To run this API, follow these steps:_**

 1. Clone the project repository.
 2. Run `npm install` to install the required npm packages.
 3. Ensure that you have a local MySQL server running and import the provided SQL dump file.
-4. Make sure you fill in the correct details in the .env sample
+4. Fill in the correct details in the `.env` sample.
 5. Once you have completed the above steps, type `npm start` to start the server.

 </br>